These aren't your typical oatmeal cookies. To start, there are no raisins. Hallelujah!

 Now go forth and bake!
 With or without coconut (but definitely consider with!).
-Then park yourself in front of Netflix's Chef's Table episode with Christina Tossi while indulging in a stack of these delicious oatmeal cookies - you won't be sorry!
+Then park yourself in front of Netflix's Chef's Table episode with Christina Tosi while indulging in a stack of these delicious oatmeal cookies - you won't be sorry!

-- 14 tablespoons (1 1/4 sticks) unsalted butter, room temperature
+- 14 tablespoons unsalted butter room temperature

-- 3/4 cup packed light brown sugar packed
+- ¾ cup light brown sugar packed

-- 2/3 cup granulated sugar
+- ⅔ cup granulated sugar

-- 2 large eggs, room temperature
+- 2 large eggs room temperature

 - 2 teaspoons vanilla extract

-- 1 1/2 cups All-Purpose Flour
+- 1 ½ cups all-purpose flour

-- 1 1/4 teaspoons ground cinnamon
+- 1 ¼ teaspoons ground cinnamon

-- 1 1/4 teaspoons kosher salt
+- 1 ¼ teaspoons kosher salt

 - 1 teaspoon baking soda